 Often students have a particular date in mind in which they expect to graduate.
 Because the dissertation writing process is long, faculty need time to read, and dissertations often have to be revised a number of times, it is difficult to pinpoint a certain semester for graduation.
-If the dissertation is not completely approved by February 1, June 1, or October 1, do not expect to graduate in the given semester.
 Students are responsible for the deadlines for the application for graduation.
 Students are not eligible to apply for graduation until they have successfully proposed.

-Professionalism when Communicating with Faculty
+Professionalism When Communicating with Faculty

 When communicating with faculty through email, text, or phone, you are expected to demonstrate professionalism and courtesy expected of educational leaders.
-In turn, we will also communicate with you respectfully.
 Per university policy, students are required to set up their TAMUK email and utilize that email for official university correspondence.
 Note that faculty and staff are required to communicate via email with students only through TAMUK email addresses, and all University communication and communication through Blackboard automatically sends to the TAMUK student email addresses as well.